Amedisys (NASDAQ:AMED) Updates FY 2022 Earnings Guidance

 Amedisys (NASDAQ:AMED – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $5.230-$5.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.840.
+The company provided EPS guidance of $5.230-$5.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.840.
 The company issued revenue guidance of $2.33 billion-$2.37 billion, compared to the consensus revenue estimate of $2.37 billion.

-A number of equities analysts have issued reports on the company.
-Truist Financial lowered their target price on Amedisys from $210.00 to $200.00 and set a buy rating for the company in a report on Friday, February 25th.
-UBS Group raised Amedisys from a sell rating to a neutral rating and upped their target price for the stock from $152.00 to $168.00 in a report on Tuesday, March 1st.
-BMO Capital Markets raised Amedisys from a market perform rating to an outperform rating and decreased their price target for the company from $210.00 to $190.00 in a research note on Friday, February 25th.
-TheStreet cut Amedisys from a b- rating to a c rating in a research note on Friday, December 10th.
-Finally, Benchmark decreased their price target on Amedisys from $200.00 to $175.00 and set a buy rating for the company in a research note on Thursday, February 24th.
-Six equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $199.33.
+Amedisys (NASDAQ:AMED – Get Rating) last announced its quarterly earnings results on Wednesday, February 23rd.
+The health services provider reported $1.18 EPS for the quarter, topping the consensus estimate of $1.17 by $0.01.
+The business had revenue of $559.32 million for the quarter, compared to analysts’ expectations of $555.18 million.
+Amedisys had a net margin of 9.44% and a return on equity of 21.84%.
+The business’s quarterly revenue was up 1.6% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.49 EPS.
+Sell-side analysts expect that Amedisys will post 5.31 earnings per share for the current fiscal year.

 Several institutional investors and hedge funds have recently modified their holdings of AMED.
-Zullo Investment Group Inc. purchased a new stake in Amedisys in the fourth quarter worth $40,000.
-Amalgamated Bank boosted its holdings in shares of Amedisys by 3.1% in the fourth quarter.
-Amalgamated Bank now owns 24,152 shares of the health services provider’s stock worth $3,910,000 after acquiring an additional 727 shares during the period.
-NEXT Financial Group Inc boosted its holdings in shares of Amedisys by 58.9% in the fourth quarter.
-NEXT Financial Group Inc now owns 3,358 shares of the health services provider’s stock worth $543,000 after acquiring an additional 1,245 shares during the period.
-Cetera Investment Advisers bought a new position in shares of Amedisys in the fourth quarter worth $202,000.
-Finally, MML Investors Services LLC boosted its holdings in shares of Amedisys by 58.0% in the fourth quarter.
-MML Investors Services LLC now owns 4,614 shares of the health services provider’s stock worth $747,000 after acquiring an additional 1,693 shares during the period.
-92.18% of the stock is owned by institutional investors.
+Zullo Investment Group Inc. purchased a new position in Amedisys in the 4th quarter worth about $40,000.
+Parametric Portfolio Associates LLC grew its stake in Amedisys by 9.9% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 72,763 shares of the health services provider’s stock worth $11,779,000 after acquiring an additional 6,576 shares in the last quarter.
+Allstate Corp increased its position in shares of Amedisys by 119.0% during the fourth quarter.
+Allstate Corp now owns 3,688 shares of the health services provider’s stock worth $597,000 after acquiring an additional 2,004 shares during the period.
+Bank Julius Baer & Co.
+Ltd Zurich raised its stake in shares of Amedisys by 9.8% during the fourth quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 32,454 shares of the health services provider’s stock valued at $5,254,000 after acquiring an additional 2,907 shares in the last quarter.
+Finally, NEXT Financial Group Inc raised its stake in shares of Amedisys by 58.9% during the fourth quarter.
+NEXT Financial Group Inc now owns 3,358 shares of the health services provider’s stock valued at $543,000 after acquiring an additional 1,245 shares in the last quarter.
+92.18% of the stock is owned by hedge funds and other institutional investors.

 Amedisys Company Profile (Get Rating)